erich666/NormalTextureProcessor/README.md

 * RGB normal, "Z-zero": as above, but the blue, Z, channel is instead interpreted as going from 0.0 to 1.0.
 * heightfield texture: an elevation texture, usually a grayscale image, typically with black representing the lowest elevation and white the highest.

-The first type, where Z goes from -1 to 1, is the type that is the most popular nowadays, from what I've seen.
+The first type, where Z goes from -1 to 1, is the type that is the most popular nowadays.
 Usually this texture is applied to a surface, so that the normals on the texture are relative to the interpolated (shading) normal of the surface itself.
 So, for example, a curved surface made of polygons is rendered.
 At a given surface location (typically) the shading normal is interpolated from vertex normals, defining the normal (Z) direction of the surface, along with X and Y basis vectors.
 This is known as ["tangent space"](https://80.lv/articles/tutorial-types-of-normal-maps-common-problems/).
 The normal is retrieved from the normals texture and modifies the surface normal.

 This first type has a few variants to it.
 One is that Y direction on the texture can be up or down.
 That is, the normals texture can be thought of as "X to the right, Y up" for how its normal is interpreted.
 A normal of, say, (0.2, 0.3, 0.933) can be thought of as pointing 0.2 to the right, 0.3 up.
 That is the OpenGL interpretation.
 The normal's Y direction could also be considered as pointing down, i.e., think of the upper left corner as the origin and Y pointing down.
 This is the DirectX interpretation.
 See [this page](https://github.com/usd-wg/assets/tree/main/test_assets/NormalsTextureBiasAndScale) for more information and examples, and search [this page](https://80.lv/articles/tutorial-types-of-normal-maps-common-problems/) for "invert" for a wider view.
 OpenGL and DirectX are two major different forms you'll run across, i.e., no one reverses the X direction normally.
 If you use the wrong type of texture in a renderer you will see artifacts such as objects looking like they're being lit from below, for example.
 The glTF file format requires the OpenGL style normals texture, USD assumes OpenGL but can use scale and bias settings to support DirectX.
 Currently the analysis program does not have code to tell OpenGL-style files from DirectX-style files.
 I have some ideas how to guess using statistics as to which format a normals texture is, but haven't examined the problem yet.

 For this first type, all (8-bit) values map from value 0 through 255 to the range -1.0 to 1.0.
 However, if you think about putting normals on a surface, a value where Z is less than 0.0 makes little sense.
 It would define a normal pointing into the surface, but the surface itself is at best thought of as a displaced heightfield (faked by using a normals texture instead), so there should not be any overhangs or other geometry where the Z value could go negative.
 One of the checks the analysis mode "-a" does is checks if the Z value is ever lower than 0.0.
 If it does, this is flagged as a problem.

 The second type of normals texture, what I call "Z-zero", maps the 0 to 255 8-bit blue channel value to the range 0.0 to 1.0, instead of -1.0 to 1.0.
 There then can be no negative values for Z, and the precision of the Z value can be one bit higher.
 This all sounds good, but this format is (in my experience) now rarely seen.
 If anyone understands this evolutionary step, let me know.
-The reality is that this format is not supported in glTF, though can be supported in USD by using bias and scale values.
-Again, see [this page](https://github.com/usd-wg/assets/tree/main/test_assets/NormalsTextureBiasAndScale) for examples and more information.
-It is difficult to simply look at a "Z-zero" texture and tell it apart from a normals texture of the (now-popular) first type.
-By analyzing the Z values of the input texture and seeing whether they are negative and, more importantly, whether the (X,Y,Z) triplet formed has a vector length of nearly 1.0, we can usually tell these two types apart.
+The reality is that this format is not supported in glTF.
+It can be supported in USD by using bias and scale values.
+Again, see [this page](https://github.com/usd-wg/assets/tree/main/test_assets/NormalsTextureBiasAndScale) for USD examples and more information.
+It is difficult to simply look at a "Z-zero" texture and tell it apart from a normals texture of the (now-popular) first type, especially if the bumps are not sharp.
+By analyzing the Z values of the input texture and seeing whether they are negative and whether the (X,Y,Z) triplet formed has a vector length of nearly 1.0, we can usually tell these two types apart.
 That is, the program tries both conversions, standard and Z-zero, and sees which of the two normals formed is approximately 1.0 in length.
 This determination is the major reason this program exists, as sometimes incorrect textures slip through into test suites.

 Another problem sometimes seen with both types of normals texture is that just the X and Y values (ignoring Z) form a vector that is longer than 1.0.
 This can happen due to (poor) resizing or filtering of normals textures, slightly incorrect conversion formulas, or who knows what else.
 The analysis notes how many (X,Y) vectors are too long.